 Read more: How to Use Skyscanner to find cheap flights

 - Hot tip: It helps to be flexible with dates to be able to find the cheapest flights.
 If possible, even being flexible with your port of departure can help too.
 The Gold Coast is less than 100km from Brisbane, but we saved hundreds of dollars by making it our departure airport.

-- Hot tip: Remember that cheap flights also usually mean either stupid middle of the night arrivals or departures, or multiple long stopovers so be wary of this when booking if it is unsuitable for your family.
+- Hot tip: Remember that cheap flights also usually mean either the stupid middle of the night arrivals or departures.
+Or multiple long stopovers.
+So be wary of this when booking if it is unsuitable for your family.